This post may contain affiliate links. Please read my disclosure policy.

 And don’t forget to give it another quick taste before serving and season with more salt and pepper!

-- Always use unsalted butter for this recipe.
+- Always use unsalted butter for this broccoli cheese soup.
 Using unsalted butter allows you to better control the amount of salt and therefor the flavor of the soup.
 In fact, you should use unsalted butter in every recipe, unless otherwise noted.

 - Buy blocks of cheese and shred it yourself.
 Pre-shredded cheeses are coated with cellulose to help the shreds not stick together.
 Which also means that it won’t melt as well.
 I’ve often found that buying cheese in blocks is cheaper than pre-shredded too!